meyersj/geotweet/README.md

 ### Dependencies

-Below are all the dependencies for Ubuntu 14.04.
++ Dependencies for Ubuntu 14.04
-Not all are required for everything.
-You can try just installing the pip `requirements.txt` and see what fails.
-Then see what else fails when you try to run the specific scripts.
-If you want to process OSM data you will also need to install a JRE and `Osmosis`.
++ If you want to process OSM data you will also need to install a JRE and `Osmosis` installed
 ```bash
 sudo apt-get update
 # for pip requirements